jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 It was from here we noticed that our initial attempt had been futile.
 The small hole that Dave had noticed previously turned out to be what looked like a separate chamber of comparable size to BRCM.
 Unfortunately, climbing over to it would have to wait for another team.
-Feeling defeated we returned to *friendship gallery* and had a look at on of the other leads that had been discovered out of curiosity.
+Feeling defeated we returned to *Friendship Gallery* and had a look at on of the other leads that had been discovered out of curiosity.
 Unfortunately, we were unable to push any further cave.
 We rested, discussed our findings with other cavers and exited the cave the next day, this time taking a tackle bag.
 Whilst carrying the equipment out made sections such as *Pink* and the Urinal series more awkward, it helped to increase my confidence within the cave.